 (12/31) Ring in the New Year with City Cruise's New Year's Eve Cruise.

 (12/31) St. John the Divine's New Year's Eve Concert for Peace.
 Founded by Leonard Bernstein in 1984, the annual New Year’s Eve Concert for Peace is a signature Cathedral event, gathering old friends and new for more than a quarter of a century.
 The music, the candles, and the spirit of peace send audiences out into the chill January night with renewed hope for the world we share.
-General admission free tickets required.
+This year’s concert will feature a special performance of Beethoven’s Ninth Symphony by the Cathedral Choirs and Orchestra, commemorating the 200th anniversary of the composition’s premiere.
+General admission free, tickets required.
+7pm-8:30pm

 Make sure to check out our favorite 10 Seasonal Pop Up Holiday Bars in NYC.